 Frequently Asked Questions

-Check-In is from 9:00 - 11:00 AM on the first day of each session.
+Check-In is from 8:00 - 11:00 AM on the first day of each session.
 Family orientation follows at 11:00 AM in Stewart Shell, and classes begin at 1:00 PM.
 Classes end at noon on the final day.
 Piano recitals end by 2:30 PM and String concerts end by 4:00 PM on the final day of the session.
-Teacher training, classes begin at 6:30 pm for pianists and 7:00 pm for other instruments.
+Teacher training, classes begin at 6:30 pm for pianists and 3:00 pm for other instruments.
+Adjustments in scheduled events will be announced later in the spring as we continue to refine plans related to COVID-19 safety precautions.

+Cabin check-out time is 11am.
 Many families will pack up early on the last day and leave immediately after the final performance.
-If you are in a cabin, please plan on being out by noon so that housekeeping can clean for the next family coming in.
+If you are in a cabin, plan to vacate by 11am.

 - CABINS: Cabins and facilities are rustic.
 Cabins have cot-sized beds and bunks and simple shelving.
 The cot-sized beds are slightly narrower than a standard twin size.
 Cribs are not available.
 Cabins have electricity, but do not have heat or air conditioning.
 Campers provide their own linens and pillows.
-Self-contained cabins have bathrooms.
+Self-contained cabins have bathrooms within.
 Shared facility cabins use a shared restroom/shower building.
-Families do not share cabins unless requested.
+Families may not share cabins in ‘21.

 - CAMPSITES: Blue Lake offers 22 campsites are available with a 20 amp, 120 volt receptacle and a picnic table.
 There are three different areas of sites within the campus.
-Check the brochure or visit www.bluelake.org/suzuki/housing.php for specific site information.
+Visit www.bluelake.org/suzuki/housing.php for specific site information.
 Additional, non-designated sites for tents in the forest are also available.
 For these rustic sites, there is no electric hook up or picnic table.
 Shared bathrooms are nearby.

 - Campfire rings and laundry facilities are available throughout the camp.